ForrestErickson/FanControlLinearized/README.md

 ```

 ## Notes on testing fan type 9BMB24P2K01_FourWire
+Set the lower map argument to 0 to so that the test is over full PWM range.
+![image](https://github.com/ForrestErickson/FanControlLinearized/assets/5836181/6b2f4038-8a98-4274-8ec3-cb965e63be43)
+Conclusions:
 This fan runs at 24V and moves significantly more air than the 120 mm and 92 mm fans I tested from PC applications.
 The RPM of this fan is not linearly with respect to the PWM input on any part of its range.
-![image](https://github.com/ForrestErickson/FanControlLinearized/assets/5836181/6b2f4038-8a98-4274-8ec3-cb965e63be43)